Gemmayze St FOH Briefing

 Sometimes we also have leftovers which you can takeaway.
 If you’d like to take food away you need to bring your own container.

-We do not have enough glassware, cutlery or crockery to serve everyone which means it needs to be washed and used again.
-Some FOH staff will be tasked with polishing/drying cutlery and washing glasses.
+We do not have enough glassware, cutlery or crockery to serve 300 guests, which means it needs to be washed and used again.
+If your tables are all eating, or don’t need any attention, it is helpful for you to help polishing/drying cutlery.
 You will need to liaise with the dishwasher if we are running out of cutlery.

 Polishing cutlery & Glasses